Cub Ft To Cub M

 Q4: What if I have an irregular shaped object?

-A4: For irregularly shaped objects, you may need to use methods like water displacement (for objects that can be submerged) or utilize more complex mathematical techniques to estimate the volume.
+A4: For irregularly shaped objects, you may need to use methods like water displacement (for objects that can be submerged) or use more complex mathematical techniques to estimate the volume.
 Approximations might be necessary.

 Q5: Which method is the most accurate?